How to raise your game and join a VALORANT esports team

 Below you'll find tips and advice on how to hone your skills, navigate the recruitment process, and stay motivated towards your ultimate goal.

-If you're a student VALORANT fan, a great first step would be to take part in Red Bull Campus Clutch.
+If you're a student VALORANT fan, a great first step would be to take part in a Red Bull Campus Clutch event.
 Qualify, and you could be heading to the global final in Turkey this November!

 01